How to Read a Paint Tube

 Does this information really matter?
 That depends on a few things.

 Are you planning on selling your art or displaying it?
 If so, it’s really important to know about lightfastness.
-You don’t want the paintings that you sell to fade in sunlight.
-Same for if you display it in your own home.

 With acrylics and gouache, you typically want more opaque paints.
 Knowing that a paint color is pretty transparent can tell you to add white to make it more opaque.
 Or that you will need multiple layers.